derek-watson14/azure-blog-cspb-3112/_posts/2025-01-28-app-services.md

 - Route traffic manually and automatically.

 #### Benefits of using deployment slots
+- You can validate changes in a staging environment before swapping it with a production slot
+- Deploying to a stage slot then swapping into production ensures that all instances of the slot are warm before going into production, this eliminates downtime without dropped requests
+- Slot swapping can be automated if human validation isnt needed
+- After a swap, the previous production deployment is in the staging slot.
+If there is a failure in prod, swapping back to a known working deployment is fast

+The number of slots available to an app service varies by tier.

 #### How slot swapping works
+App Service completes the following process on slot swap to ensure no downtime:
+1. Apply settings from target slot to all instances of source slot, including slot-specific app settings and connection strings, CD settings, App Service auth settings
+2. Wait for every instance in the slot source to complete restart
+3. Trigger local cache initialization on each instance in source slot (another restart)
+4. Trigger application initiation by making HTTP request to app root of each instance of source slot.
+If any response is returned, its considered warmed up
+5. If ALL instances are warmed up, perform swap by switching routing rules for the two slots.
+Now the taget slot contains the app from the source.
+6. Perform same operations again on the source slot since it now contains app from the target.

+Note that all work during this process happens in the source slot, the target is online and unchanged regardless of success or failure until the operation completes.
+Some settings are not swapped during this process like:
+- Publishing endpoints
+- custom domain names
+- private certs and TLS/SSL settings
+- scale settings
+- WebJobs schedulers
+- IP restrictions
+- Always One
+- Diagnostic log settings
+- CORS
+- Virtual network integration
+- Manged identities
+- Settings ending with _EXTENSION_VERSION

+Can be overridden with app setting `WEBSITE_OVERRIDE_PRESERVE_DEFAULT_STICKY_SLOT_SETTINGS`

 #### How to perform manual slot swapping and auto swap
+Slots can be manually swapped in the UI of the azure portal with some button clicks.
+Can also *swap with preview* there to apply target settings change to source without completing swap.
+Can then preview the source before completing or cancelling the swap.
+In the **Activity log** you can get information on a swap operation or its suboperations.

+Enabling autoswap means that everytime code is pushed to that slot, that slot is automatically swapped into production when its warmed up.
+That setting is in Configuration > General settings.

+You can also define custom warm-up actions in the applicationInitialization configuration element in a web.config file.
+Can use this to configure custom ping path to verify restarts, and acceptable response codes.

 #### Routing traffic between slots manually and automatically
+By default all traffic goes to production slot for an app.
+You can also use the  Traffic % column of a slot to automatically route a percentage of traffic to that slot randomly.
+In the client the `x-ms-routing-name` cookie will tell you the slot your session is pinned to.
+You can also route production traffic manually with an <a> tag in your code pointing to a certain slot with the same x-... syntax as in the cookie.

+By default, new slots are given a routing rule of 0%, a default value is displayed in grey.
+When you explicitly set the routing rule value to 0% it's displayed in black, your users can access the staging slot manually by using the x-ms-routing-name query parameter.